First thing, a huge thank you to all our veterans today!

 Let me give you a quick example.

-This past weekend, my wife and I decided to escape the smoke and head up to a mountain lake to go paddle boarding—a favorite activity for our family.
+Last summer, my wife and I decided to escape the oppressive smoke one day and head up to a mountain lake to go paddle boarding—a favorite activity for our family.

 My youngest daughter has been teething and we needed to get out of the house.
 It has been several weeks of non-stop crying baby—which parents know—is a bit like holding on to an electrified fence for hours on end.